VonHeikemen/devlog/content/web-development/dealing-with-side-effects-and-pure-functions-in-javascript.md

 }
 ```

-This way we give the caller of our function the oportunity to use the side effect when they want, and they can even pass it around and compose it with other functions.
+This way we give the caller of our function the opportunity to use the side effect when they want, and they can even pass it around and compose it with other functions.
 Interestingly enough this is not a very common pattern, maybe because there are other ways to achieve the same goal.

 #### Using data structures